-- (18) Limitations on the hearing. - (a) The party requesting the due process hearing shall not be allowed to raise issues at the hearing that were not raised in the request for a due process hearing (including an amended request, if such amendment was previously permitted) filed under Paragraph (5) of Subsection I of 6.31.2.13 NMAC, unless the other party agrees otherwise. - (b) Timeline for requesting hearing.
-A parent or agency shall request an impartial due process hearing within two years of the date that the parent or agency knew or should have known about the alleged action that forms the basis of the due process request. - (c) Exceptions to the timeline.
-The timeline described in Subparagraph (b) of Paragraph (18) of Subsection I of 6.31.2.13 NMAC above shall not apply to a parent if the parent was prevented from requesting the hearing due to: - specific misrepresentations by the public agency that it had resolved the problem that forms the basis of the due process request; or - (ii) the public agency's withholding of information from the parent that was
+- (17) Limitations on the hearing. - (a) The party requesting the due process hearing shall not be allowed to raise issues at the hearing that were not raised in the request for a due process hearing (including an amended request, if such amendment was previously permitted) filed under Paragraph (5) of Subsection I of 6.31.2.13 NMAC, (correct citation 6.31.2.13(I)(4) NMAC) unless the other party agrees otherwise. - (b) Timeline for requesting hearing.
+A parent or public agency shall request an impartial due process hearing within two years of the date that the parent or public agency knew or should have known about the alleged action that forms the basis of the due process request. - (c) Exceptions to the timeline.
+The timeline described in Subparagraph (b) of Paragraph (18) of Subsection I of 6.31.2.13 NMAC,(correct citation 6.31.2.13(I)(17)(b) NMAC) shall not apply to a parent if the parent was prevented from requesting the hearing due to: - specific misrepresentations by the public agency that it had resolved the problem that forms the basis of the due process request; or

-magnined under this next to be anyonided to

-required under this part to be provided to

-the parent.

-(23) Expenses of the hearing.
-The public agency shall be responsible for paying administrative costs associated with a hearing, including the hearing officer's fees and expenses and expenses related to the preparation and copying of the verbatim record, its transmission to the SEB, and any further expenses for preparing the complete record of the proceedings for filing with a reviewing federal or state court in a civil action.
-Each party to a hearing shall be responsible for its own legal fees or other costs, subject to Paragraph (26) of Subsection I of 6.31.2.13 NMAC below.
+(ii) the public agency's withholding of information from the parent that was required under this part to be provided to the parent.
+(22) Expenses of the hearing.
+The public agency shall be responsible for paying administrative costs associated with a hearing, including the hearing officer's fees and expenses and expenses related to the preparation and copying of the verbatim record, its transmission to the SED, and any further expenses for preparing the complete record of the proceedings for filing with a reviewing federal or state court in a civil action.
+Each party to a hearing shall be responsible for its own legal fees or other costs, subject to Paragraph (25) of Subsection I of 6.31.2.13 NMAC(correct citation 6.31.2.13(I)(24) NMAC).